rickkas7/photon-clouddebug/README.md

-# Photon and P1 Cloud Debug
+# Photon, P1, and Argon Cloud Debug

-*Special code for debugging cloud connection issues with the Particle Photon and P1*
+*Special code for debugging cloud connection issues with the Particle Photon, P1, and Argon*

 ## What is this?